djmannion/glass_coherence_block/README.rst

 After execution, open up each NIFTI file and inspect for image quality and inspect the summary image to see how much motion there was and as a comparison for the next step.

-Make note of the most inferior point that includes cortex (mm) rather than cerebellum and calculate the distance to the most superior point, and store the result in the config file for the subject (``mask_z_mm``).

 Correction
 ~~~~~~~~~~